flybywiresim/docs/docs/fbw-a32nx/a32nx-api/hardware.md

 To make these controllers fully compatible you need to replace their default drivers with the appropriate software.
 See [here](index.md#solutions).

-The examples below are configured via SPAD.neXt and the configuration documentation is linked below each controller.
+The examples below are configured via SPAD.neXt and the configuration documentation is linked below.

 With SPAD.neXt you can also download complete profiles for aircraft and hardware controllers.
 For the FlyByWire A32NX and the controllers below this profile is used (which is downloadable from within SPAD.neXt):